-Companies can engage a host surgeon as a consultant.

-The Code allows reasonable compensation to be paid for consulting services.
+Companies can engage a host surgeon as a consultant pursuant to clause 5.6 of the Code.
+Clause 5.6 allows reasonable compensation to be paid for consulting services.

 A New Zealand healthcare professional will be holidaying in Singapore and has heard about a Company sponsored training workshop in Shanghai in the same week.
 She has asked if she can register for the workshop as there isn't an equivalent workshop in New Zealand.
 Can the Company fund the HCP to the workshop under the Code?